latent-to/taohash/docs/running_braiins_miner.md

 **Important**: Make sure you never expose this port over the internet as it can lead to vulnerabilities.
 You can manually trigger a reload by using `curl -X POST http://localhost:5010/api/reload`

-By default, the port is `3333`and the Stratum Host should be your local IP address

 `ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{print $2}'`

 ### 2. Braiins Proxy